 When you’re building your new home, the best part is you get to design your interiors from scratch.
-And while choosing one of our amazing home designs means you’re off to a good start, how exactly do you get your home looking like it’s straight from the pages of an interiors mag?
-Our interiors team put their heads together to help you out, coming up with these 10 easy tips to bring out your inner interior designer.
+And while choosing one of our amazing home designs means you’re off to a good start, how exactly do you get your new build home looking like it’s straight from the pages of an interiors mag?
+Our interior design team put their heads together to help you out, coming up with these 10 easy tips to bring out your inner interior designer.

 #1 Find the focal point of each room